mathigon/textbooks/content/functions/content.md

 > id: time-height-graph

-These graphs tell us everything about the athlete's position, but they say nothing about **time**.
+These graphs tell us everything about the athlete's position, but they say nothing about **Time**.
 For example, during Ri Se-Gwang's vault we cannot tell _when_ he lands on the mat.
-We only see his horizontal and vertical positions.
+We only see Height and Distance.

-On our first graph, the X axis represented distance (measured in meters).
-What if it represented time (measured in seconds)?
+On our first graph, the X axis represented Distance (measured in meters).
+What if it represented Time (measured in seconds)?

     x-video-graph
         x-video(src="/resources/functions/images/olympic_vault.mp4" poster="images/olympic_vault_poster.png" width=640 height=360 controls credit="©NBC")